 The evidence that raised safety concerns regarding evening primrose oil in individuals prone to epileptic seizures originated from two papers published in the early 1980s.
-Since their publication, the safety of evening primrose oil has been re-evaluated and it is now accepted that not only is evening primrose oil safe, but that prostaglandins produced from the GLA component found within the oil may protect against or reduce the severity of seizures in epileptic individuals.
+Since their publication, the safety of evening primrose oil has been re-evaluated and it is now accepted that not only is evening primrose oil safe, but that prostaglandins produced from the GLA component found within the oil may actually protect against or reduce the severity of seizures in epileptic individuals.

-Derived from the Echium plantagineum plant (also known as Viper’s Bugloss), the echium seed oil in Echiomega® is still a relatively unknown source of beneficial omega fats.
+Echium seed oil is a remarkable and potent plant seed oil with a rare profile of omega-3-6-9 fatty acids that offer superior health benefits for vegetarians and vegans and people who don’t eat oily fishDerived from the echium plantagineum plant (also known as Viper’s Bugloss), the echium seed oil in Echiomega® is still a relatively unknown source of beneficial omega fats.
 Echium is the only plant oil that raises omega-3 EPA levels effectively – so it’s a superior option for vegetarians & vegans who currently rely on dosing with huge volumes of flaxseed oil, which doesn’t generate meaningful amounts of EPA in the body.
 Echium seed oil confers significant anti-inflammatory properties and many subsequent health benefits through raising EPA levels more efficiently than any other seed oil.

 Parent fatty acids refer to the essential fatty acids, omega-3 (ALA) and omega-6 (LA) from which the physiologically active long-chain fats are made.